Frequently Asked Questions about Open Badges

 From your perspective as a humanitarian organisation or learning service provider.

-Technically speaking, it is a digital badge made from an image file (typically PNG) that contains credentialing information that is “baked into” it.
+Technically speaking, it is an image file (typically PNG) that contains credentialing information that is “baked into” it.
 The credentialing information is formatted according to the Open Badge standard.

 Other types of digital badges exist.
 They may be simple images or shareable only on the platforms they were created on, for purposes such as gamification.
-But Open Badges can be displayed on any system that supports the Open Badge standard.
+But digital badges that are Open Badges can be displayed on any system that supports the Open Badge standard.
 This makes them portable and fit for professional recognition.
-This means that humanitarians can carry forward the Open Badge credentials they earn into new organisations and careers.
+This means that humanitarians can carry forward the badges they earn into new organisations and careers.

-What information can be found inside an Open Badge?
+What information can be found inside a digital badge?

-Open Badges can recognize learning, skills and experience.
+Digital badges can recognize learning, skills and experience.
 They can inspire individual humanitarians along career pathways and help humanitarian organisations make their staff and volunteers more effective.
-Open Badges can visually identify the learning and development goals of organisations - they can also help track progress in reaching those goals.
-Many humanitarian organisations have identified benefits that might be provided to the sector through the use of Open Badges.
+Digital badges can visually identify the learning and development goals of organisations - they can also help track progress in reaching those goals.
+Many humanitarian organisations have identified benefits that might be provided to the sector through the use of digital badges.
 Key among these benefits are:

 HPass is working toward a vision where:

-Many badge issuers award Open Badges based on successful completion of courses and workshops.
+Many badge issuers award digital badges based on successful completion of courses and workshops.
 These can be face to face or online learning opportunities.
 However, there are many other useful contexts for awarding badges, such as through assessment that is unrelated to a course.

-How can you evaluate the quality or value of an Open Badge?
+How can you evaluate the quality or value of a digital badge?

-How can Open Badges benefit me as a Learning or Assessment Provider?
+How can digital badges benefit me as a Learning or Assessment Provider?

 You may wish to issue badges to recognise successful completion of your learning programs or competency assessments.
 When earners display your badges they are not only displaying what they know and can do, they are also displaying where and how they acquired the badges, increasing the digital profile of your offerings in the humanitarian community.